 Your call to action is how the user is going to transfer from being a user to a potential customer.
 Therefore it’s necessary to make them easy to be found.
 Again, we’ll follow the process of making sure that there’s plenty of space around it.
 Most importantly, we want it to look like a button, we don’t want any text links here.

 We’d also recommend having the same call to action repeated above the fold and at the bottom of the page too, paired with a closing headline.
-That way a user doesn’t have to scroll all the way back up to click it, giving them time to rethink their decision.
+That way a user doesn’t have to scroll all the way back up to click it.

 Depending on the length of your landing page, you may want to include the button more than twice on the page.
 Possibly beneath sections that may be a logical point to ask the user to take the next step.

 Finally, we don’t want any distractions for your users.
 We don’t want them clicking through to another page on your site and forgetting about why they came there in the first place.
 There should be only one thing for the user to click and that’s a call to action.